-- 1. Obtain the master virtual machine images required for the pod. - 2.
-Deploy the master virtual machine images to a master pod. - a.
-Deploy virtual machines using Thin Provisioning to reduce storage consumption. - b.
-Make necessary adjustments to each virtual machine the environment. - Import the virtual machines deployed to the NETLAB+ Virtual Machine Inventory. - 4.
-Activate or license the required software on each virtual machine. - 5.
-Take a snapshot of each virtual machine in the master pod labeled GOLDEN_MASTER.
+- 1. Obtain the master virtual machine image required for the pod. - 2.
+Deploy the master virtual machine image to a master pod. - a.
+Deploy the virtual machine using Thin Provisioning to reduce storage consumption. - b.
+Make necessary adjustments to the virtual machine in the environment. - Insert manual MAC address. - ii.
+Change default network to SAFETY NET. - 3.
+Import the virtual machine deployed to the NETLAB+ Virtual Machine Inventory. - 4.
+Activate or license the required software on the virtual machine. - 5.
+Take a snapshot of the virtual machine in the master pod labeled GOLDEN_MASTER.
 The GOLDEN_MASTER snapshot is used to clone virtual machine images for the user pods. - 6.
-Create copies of the virtual machines in the master pod on VMware host using the NETLAB+ Pod Cloning feature. - 7.
+Create copies of the virtual machine in the master pod on VMware host using the NETLAB+ Pod Cloning feature. - 7.
 If multiple hosts are used in the NETLAB+ environment, make a full clone of the master pod on the initial host (Host A) to the subsequent host (Host B), using the NETLAB+ Pod Cloning Feature.